djcooke/compendium/knowledge.md

   * Upgrade your Aetherpool arm or armor
   * Chest explodes, dealing 70% max HP damage to any players and enemies nearby
   * HoH only: chest may contain magicite
+  * EO only: chest may contain a demiclone tomestone
 * **Gold**: Contain pomanders - items that help you in the deep dungeon.
 These are detailed in the [Pomanders section](pomanders.html)